Board of Governors of the Federal Reserve System

 2 See 15 U.S.C. § 1691(c)(1)-(3); 12 C.F.R. § 1002.8(a).

 3 See 86 Fed.
 Reg. at 3762, 3764–65 (Jan.
-15, 2021); see also Susan M. Bernard and Patrice Alexander Ficklin, Expanding Access to Credit to Underserved Communities (opens new window) (July 31, 2020) (calling attention to opportunities to develop special purpose credit programs and use of affirmative advertising consistent with the ECOA and Regulation B requirements).
+15, 2021); see also Susan M. Bernard and Patrice Alexander Ficklin, Expanding Access to Credit to Underserved Communities (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+(July 31, 2020) (calling attention to opportunities to develop special purpose credit programs and use of affirmative advertising consistent with the ECOA and Regulation B requirements).

 4 See 86 Fed.
 Reg. at 3765–66.